 United States remembers Spain's forgotten hand in American's independence

-The most important of these include the painting Gálvez's March.
+The most important of these included the painting Gálvez's March.
 Conquest of Baton Rouge, 1779, by Augusto Ferrer-Dalmau, together with sketches; original portraits of relevant figures from the Spanish colonial period, such as Bernardo de Gálvez, Marianne Celeste Dragon and Ignacio de Balderes — which were the relevant figures from the Spanish colonial period — and the suit worn by Spanish diplomat Diego de Gardoqui.

 FOUR GALLERIES, FOUR TOPICS

-The exhibition is structured around four galleries:
+The exhibition was structured around four galleries:

 THE EXHIBITION IN NEW ORLEANS

-The exhibition which reached Washington is a follow-on of the exhibition entitled Recovered Memories.
+The exhibition which reached Washington was a follow-on of the exhibition entitled Recovered Memories.
 Spain, New Orleans and Support for the American Revolution, which was housed in the Cabildo of New Orleans between 21 April and 8 July.